Chesty Puller: Ambushing the Cacos

 Puller was assigned a new duty to begin offensive operations against the Cacos.
 Puller inherited a force of one hundred Gendarmes who were supported unofficially by about the same number of female camp followers.
-Puller's assigned chief assistant was acting Second Lieutenant Augustin B. Brunot, a Haitain who was fluent in English.
+Puller's assigned chief assistant was acting Second Lieutenant Augustin B. Brunot, a Haitian who was fluent in English.
 Other pro-American Haitians added to Puller's force were newly commissioned lieutenants Lyautey and Brunot, and a Haitian private named Jean Louis Cermontout, who Puller recruited with the promise of promotion after seeing him return from a successful patrol with the severed heads of two Cacos bandits.

 Brunot and Lyautey advised Puller on how to combat the Cacos insurgents.
 They advised him that daylight patrols had little chance of encountering the Cacos, as they hid during the day, only emerging from hiding to ambush government patrols if they had superior numbers.
 Chance encounters such as Puller's supply run were rare because the Cacos knew the terrain and had good intelligence of constabulary activities.
 They advised him that the Cacos encamped at night and that night patrols would have a better chance of surprising them.
 When Puller and his unit, following this advice, patrolled along a ridge-top trail one night, he observed campfires and heard drums nearby.
 Puller with Lyautey and some Gendarmes went to scout, while Brunot remained with the rest of the Gendarmes.
 The noise turned out to be a celebration at a Cacos guerrilla encampment.
 After returning, Puller came up with a plan to ambush the Cacos at dawn.

 Puller placed the main body of men in a line facing the bandit camp and sent the smaller crews with three Lewis machine guns to the flank in a position where they covered the enemy rear, setting an L-shaped ambush.
 After Puller's force of Gendarmes got into position, Puller executed the ambush.
 As Puller had predicted, when the main body of men opened fire at first light, the surprised Cacos bandits fled from the source of immediate danger into the fields of fire of the machine guns, where all seventeen were killed.
 Dozens of machetes and a large flock of gamecocks were found.
 Puller and his Gendarmes celebrated their victory and feasted on abandoned supplies while using the game cocks for cockfighting.
 Puller later participated in more patrols as he gained experience and learned the peculiarities of small wars.